azitowolf/musicHackFrontend/README.markdown

-*I've added upload functionality, so now you don't need to statictally add images and it provides you the functionality to try this plugin to see if it fits your needs. -Aleks
+###*<em>With additional upload functionality, so now it provides you the possibility to try this plugin to see if it fits your needs. -Aleks</em>